-Together, you and I will assess how effectively your finished writing is achieving the goals outlined for the course.
-Your grade on every assignment will measure your progress and achievement so that you can manage your learning through the full thirty weeks of instruction.
+We will both assess as well how effectively your finished writing is achieving the goals outlined for the course; this part of the grading will detail how effectively you are performing the skills that you are learning and practicing in the class.
+Your grade on an assignment will measure your progress and achievement so that you can manage your learning through the full thirty weeks of instruction.